App version: 0.1.0

 The Takeaway

 While the ICR plan doesn’t have as appealing terms as its other income-driven counterparts, it could still be a helpful repayment plan for borrowers with parent loans.
 If your goal is saving money on interest and lowering your payments, though, you may want to explore your options for refinancing student loans for better rates.
-Refinancing can be a savvy strategy for borrowers with good credit who don’t need federal repayment plans or protections.
+Refinancing can be a savvy strategy for borrowers with strong credit who don’t need federal repayment plans or protections.
 Find out how Lantern can help you find and compare student loan refinancing rates.
 Lantern quickly and conveniently connects you with an array of offers from leading lenders.Ready to lower your student loan payments?
 See how Lantern could help.

 Frequently Asked Questions